bfoersterling/mdtoc/docs/colored_output.md

 > By adopting this standard, users that prefer to have plain, non-colored \
 text output can export NO_COLOR=1 to their shell’s environment and \
 automatically disable color by default in all supported software.

+#### fatih/color

+> the go-isatty package will automatically disable color output for non-tty \
+output streams (for example if the output were piped directly to less).

+> The color package also disables color output if the NO_COLOR environment variable is set to a non-empty string.